 As the weeks passed, I began to grow more worried.
 Eventually we got into December and I realized my next weekday off was one I’d booked months earlier.
 Christmas Eve.
 I pulled my boss aside and begged her to send me home early one day so I could finish my shopping.
 She looked at the schedule and told me she’d send me home early the next day.
 I was elated and told several of my regular customers.

 True to her word, I got off after working half a shift and immediately went out to shop.
 By lunchtime I was done and everything was safely tucked away in my closet.

 I went into work the following day and one of my regular customers greeted me with a huge grin.

 I looked at her, feeling much like a deer gazing into headlights.
-She either wanted to know what I’d got Jeremy OR what sixteen year old boys are into.
+She either wanted to know what I’d got Colin OR what sixteen year old boys are into.
 There wasn’t a lot of overlap.
 I took a deep breath.